Discretization-independent surrogate modeling over complex geometries using hypernetworks and implicit representations: Numerical Experiments

-The design parameters used to generate a vehicle shape are summarized in Table \ref{t:vehicle_mu}, with all 124 shapes overlain on one set of axes in Figure \ref{f:veh_overlay}.
-This shows that there is a wide variety of lengths and heights in the dataset, though they are all clearly related via the parameterization.
+The design variables used to generate a vehicle shape are summarized in Table \ref{t:vehicle_mu}, with all 124 shapes overlain on one set of axes in Figure \ref{f:veh_overlay}.
+This shows the wide variety of vehicle lengths and heights in the dataset, though they are all clearly related via the parameterization.
+In the following experiments, the domain was truncated slightly to include only points with $\phi(\mb{x};\pmb{\mu}) \leq 10$, resulting in mesh sizes ranging from 95,027 to 99,811.

 \FloatBarrier